 So, in summary:

-- It would help if you created an environment where people could quickly join and learn the platform.
+- It would help if you created an environment where people could quickly join and learn how to use the platform.
 UX / UI are critical enablers.

-- Goods and services must attract customers: they become the hook and the reason to believe in the platform.
+- Choosing suitable goods and services attracts customers: they become the hook and the reason to believe in the platform.

 - Platform businesses must prioritize attracting end-users, content creators, streamers and sellers, and the complementors who will populate their platforms.
 New platforms may need to invest considerable resources in attracting complementary businesses.
 For example, YouTube has been reasonably successful in attracting both users and complementers across countries.
 In contrast, Tik Tok has seeded its platform with content creators in only a few international markets.
 Other platforms, such as Clash, started by giving away free access to their platform for everyone.